Duration: Sep 2022 - May 2023

 Adjusting puzzles to address affordance issues (ex: reinforcing mechanics sooner, additional feedback cues via audio or animations).

-Creating more pathing alternatives in levels to lean into player's preferred freedom of movement.
+Creating more cover and pathing alternatives in levels to lean into player's preferred freedom of movement.

 Reducing attack radius of enemies and adding more cover to encourage players to refocus on puzzles or escaping during encounters.